Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Data Analysis

-The asymmetry measurements presented here utilize data recorded in 2015 by the PHENIX experiment at RHIC with collisions of transversely polarized protons on transversely polarized protons at $\sqrt{s} = 200$ GeV.
-Events with a collision z-vertex within $\pm 10$ cm of the interaction point were considered for analysis, yielding a total of approximately 23 pb$^{-1}$ of integrated luminosity used for the measurement.
-The polarization of each beam for Run-15 at RHIC is measured to be $0.58 \pm 0.02$ for the clockwise beam and $0.60 \pm 0.02$ for the counterclockwise beam, with transverse polarization direction aligned vertically to the accelerator plane~\cite{RHIC_polarimetry}.
-The polarization direction varies from bunch to bunch in order to reduce systematics related to detector coverage and performance, and to allow for the polarization of a single beam to be considered at a time by averaging over the polarization directions of the opposing beam.
+The asymmetry measurements presented here utilize data recorded in 2015 by the PHENIX experiment at RHIC with collisions of transversely polarized protons on transversely polarized protons at $\sqrt{s} = 200$ GeV, and approximately 23 pb$^{-1}$ of integrated luminosity.
+The polarization of each beam at RHIC in 2015 is measured to be $0.58 \pm 0.02$ for the clockwise beam and $0.60 \pm 0.02$ for the counterclockwise beam, with transverse polarization direction aligned vertically to the accelerator plane~\cite{RHIC_polarimetry}.
+The polarization direction is varied from bunch to bunch (a) to reduce systematics related to detector coverage and performance, and (b) to allow for the polarization of a single beam to be considered at a time by averaging over the polarization directions of the opposing beam.
 This yields two independent data sets from which the transverse single-spin asymmetries are extracted, validated for consistency, and averaged to obtain the final result.

 The PHENIX detector is described in detail in Ref.~\cite{PHENIX_det}.
 Detector subsystems used for midrapidity charged-particle detection comprise two central-arm spectrometers oriented to the left and right of the beam axis, each with acceptance $|\eta| < 0.35$ and $\Delta \phi = 0.5\pi$, and a silicon vertex detector (VTX)~\cite{VTX_ref, VTX_status} with acceptance of $|\eta| < 1$ and $\Delta \phi \approx 0.8 \pi$ per arm.
 The central arms contain drift and pad chambers for tracking~\cite{tracking_ref}, electromagnetic calorimeters (EMCal) to measure energy deposition of charged particles and photons~\cite{EMCal_ref}, and a ring-imaging \v{C}erenkov (RICH) detector for particle identification with $e/\pi$ separation up to $5$ GeV/$c$~\cite{RICH_ref}.